cnwiki/cnwiki-backup/en/nationalismdb.md

 title: NationalismDb
 description:
 published: true
-date: 2020-05-27T02:58:30.318Z
+date: 2020-05-27T02:59:42.607Z
 tags:
 ---

 This is NationalismDb's index page.
 Each record in the database belongs to one of the three listed types below.
-Along with a tag that specifies its type, each entry may have additional tags based on rules specific to each type.
+Along with a tag that specifies its type, each entry may have additional type-specific tags.
 <div class="c-flex home-flex">
 <div>